BaccarelliLab/BaccarelliLab.github.io/_pages/about.md

 Thank You!
 ------
-More info about about our lab, visit https://www.mailman.columbia.edu/research/laboratory-environmental-precision-biosciences
+For more information about about our lab, visit [The Official Laboratory of Precision Enivonrmental Biosciences Website] (https://www.mailman.columbia.edu/research/laboratory-environmental-precision-biosciences)